holmstead/pands-mywork/README.md

 # pands-mywork

-This repository contains a python program that displays Hello World! when it is run.
+This repository contains non-course related work during the Programming and Scripting module at ATU.